ElyaBOrbach/SIT725-project/README.md

 # SIT725-project

-Repository of the project in SIT725
+This is the ReadMe for our SIT725 project in trimester 3 2024.